 Meals are fresh, tasty, healthy and varied.
 Special dietary requirements and vegetarians are catered for.
-Food is a highlight when travelling.
-100% of meals are included in the program cost.
-We recommend you budget the sum of $10 per day for snacks and drinks not included in the program cost (approximately $300 for the program).
+Breakfast, Lunch and Dinner are included in the program cost.
+Any snacks are at an additional cost, which we recommend budgeting around $15 per day for.

 Food preparation responsibilities are shared by all students.
 It’s fun, social and often a highlight.
 An average day on program would consist of the following:

 Camping meals will be adjusted to the cooking equipment at hand